shin1m/xemmai/doc/WalkThrough.md

 Tuples are immutable.

-Tuple literals can be written using block notation:
+Tuple literals can be written using block form:

     # Same as '(0, 1, 2).
     '(